 Apart from manufacturing the best running shoes market, Nike is also famous for producing the best workout shoes and even more specifically, the best cross-training shoes.
 For example, its Metcon series has long been a CrossFit favourite and the Air Zoom SuperRep was specifically designed for HIIT workouts, providing extra stability and boost when needed.

 The Nike Metcon 6 is the latest iteration of the Metcon franchise but it only introduces subtle updates over the Metcon 5: the main appeal is the now more breathable upper and...well, that's it, really. the design team took the 'if it ain't broke, don't fix it' mentality to the heart when updating the Metcon 5.
-And, to be fair, the Metcon 5 is a decent workout shoe, but even so, I would expected a bit more innovation from Nike than what I've been presented with here.
+And, to be fair, the Metcon 5 is a decent workout shoe, but even so, I would expect a bit more innovation from Nike than what I've been presented with here.

 Nike Metcon 6: Price ans availability

 The Nike Metcon 6 is available now for a recommended retail price of £114.95 / $130.
 The shoes come in a variety of colourways and these might differ from one country to another.
 The Nike Metcon 6 can be purchased directly from Nike US (opens in new tab) / Nike UK (opens in new tab) and selected third-party retailers such as SportsShoes.com (opens in new tab).

-The main features of the Nike Metcon 6 include a heel clip that ‘minimises friction during handstand push ups’, a wide heel and Hyperlift heel insert, ‘dual-density’ drop-in midsole, directional traction design on the upper that ‘catches the rope’ and the ‘haptic’ topcoat that ‘handles abrasion on the rope, asphalt or turf’.
+The main features of the Nike Metcon 6 include a heel clip that ‘minimises friction during handstand push-ups’, a wide heel and Hyperlift heel insert, a ‘dual-density’ drop-in midsole, a directional traction design on the upper that ‘catches the rope’ and the ‘haptic’ topcoat that ‘handles abrasion on the rope, asphalt or turf’.

 Nike Metcon 6 review: Design and ergonomics